RavensbourneWebMedia/UX-design/sessions/session-10.md

 What's the job of an interface then?

-> Sometimes I order a kebab without sauce, but because I want to avoid dirtying myself.
+> Sometimes I order a kebab without sauce, because I want to avoid dirtying myself.

 What is the sauce, outside of metaphor?